mkosir/prisma-next-typescript/README.md

 Boilerplate with focus on best practices and painless developer experience:

-- Minimal setup that can be extended 🔧
+- Minimal setup that can be extended 🔧 _(by "minimal" we mean it!
+No UI, fetching, validation, lodash... or any other utility library)_
 - Easily spin up local dev environment 🌀
 - End to end type safety with TypeScript